COLA: A Benchmark for Compositional Text-to-image Retrieval: Introduction

-Our results are surprising.
-We find that the best finetuning strategy improves the performance of both split-modality vision-language models (like CLIP~\cite{radford_learning_2021}) and larger joint-modality vision-language models (like FLAVA~\cite{singh_flava_2022}) to the same level.
-In other words, CLIP, with architectures that separately encode image and language during pretraining, can be finetuned for compositional tasks and made to perform as well as the much larger FLAVA model, which uses a multi-modal transformer encoder-decoder during pretraining to attend over both vision and language modalities.
-This optimal finetuning strategy consists of simply using a multi-modal transformer encoder-decoder~\cite{tan_lxmert_2019, singh_flava_2022, kamath_mdetr_2021} to further encode the visual and language representations from the pre-trained model.
-While this adapter improves both CLIP and FLAVA, the improvements produce comparable finetuned models, even though our CLIP model has fewer parameters than our FLAVA model.
-It also significantly outperforms standard ways to adapt/tune foundational models such as prompt-tuning \cite{lester_power_2021}, linear-probing \cite{alain_understanding_2018}, or tuning a comparable number of split-encoder layers.
+We find that the best-performing architectural choice during adaptation to be a multi-modal transformer encoder-decoder~\cite{tan_lxmert_2019, singh_flava_2022, kamath_mdetr_2021} to further encode the visual and language representations from the pre-trained model.
+Multimodal adaption performs significantly better than tuning the unimodal encoders (that encode just vision or language features), or tuning the prompt.
+Surprisingly, this adaptation improves both CLIP and FLAVA to produce comparable finetuned models, even though our CLIP model has fewer parameters and FLAVA was already pre-trained using multi-modal transformer layers.
+This suggests that training multimodal layers using contrastive attribute-object data is key, as opposed to using them pre-trained on web data.
+Our adaptation also significantly outperforms standard ways to adapt/tune foundational models such as prompt-tuning \cite{zhou_learning_2022}, linear-probing \cite{alain_understanding_2018}, or tuning a comparable number of split-encoder layers.
 Similar to recent work identifying that structural compositionality is present in models but absent in their representations~\cite{lepori2023break}, our work finds that while pre-trained representations might not exhibit compositionality, they can be adapted to do so.
+However, the stark difference between human accuracy and our best adaptation suggests considerable room for further research using our benchmark.